 The final stop on my Wild Atlantic Way itinerary was Gougane Barra.
 This serene spot en route to Killarney is famous namely for the charming church that sits on a small island in the Gouganebarra Lake.
 Finbarr’s Oratory was built near the site of a former monastery, whose remains can still be seen behind the church.

 The sun was starting to set when I reached the small settlement, and I wasn’t the only one trying to capture the beauty of the church with its backdrop of lush forest.
 As I wrangled my tripod into another position, I remarked to a fellow shutterbug how beautiful the scene before us was.
 He enthusiastically agreed, adding “the most beautiful in Ireland”…

 Where to Stay Along the Wild Atlantic Way

 I highly recommend allowing at least two days to cover this Wild Atlantic Way itinerary.
 So you’ll need to camp out along the route.
 You can do what I did and wing it at an Airbnb along the way to experience true Irish hospitality, or book into one of the many world-class facilities en route.
-My top picks would be Perryville House in Kinsale, Inchydoney Island Lodge & Spa, the Gougane Barra Hotel, or stay in a real-life castle in Castlehaven!
+My top picks would be Perryville House in Kinsale, Inchydoney Island Lodge & Spa, the Gougane Barra Hotel, or stay in a real-life castle!

 Driving the Haven Coast of the Wild Atlantic Way was the best introduction to Ireland’s dramatic natural scenery and mystical past.
 If you’re planning on spending time in Ireland, then be sure to add the Haven Coast in County Cork to your itinerary!